-- Those pension funds that – as measured by total assets – account for between 85% and 95% of total assets shall submit a detailed list of assets (and possibly liabilities).
-The mandatory submission of the liabilities still needs to be clarified.
+- Those pension funds that – as measured by total assets – account for between 85% and 95% of total assets shall submit a detailed list of assets.

 - The smallest 5% of pension funds report data on their total assets on an annual basis, broken down into debt securities, equity, investment fund shares/units and other accounts receivable.